pknepps/xkcd-data-analysis/slides.md

 # Introduction

 ![bg left 95%](https://imgs.xkcd.com/comics/data_trap.png)
-In this project, we take a look at xkcd comics across the life of the webcomic to find interesting paternand abnormalities, as well as challenge our abilities to parse and clean data which was never meant to be studied.---
+In this project, we take a look at xkcd comics across the life of the webcomic to find interesting paternand abnormalities, as well as challenge our abilities to parse and clean data which was never meant to be studied.

+---

 # Background